stephen-cusi/hl2sb-updatee/readme.txt

 Open Steamworks

 Open Steamworks is used in Half-Life 2: Sandbox for mounting additional game content through Steam's abstraction layer rather than the game engine's filesystem class, which prevents non-fatal engine errors.

+if you need help scripting items you can use the Garry's Mod wiki then filter down the parts that would not work.